eloone/symbol-typer/README.md

 Example use of the library with AngularJs : <br>
 http://eloone.github.io/symbol-typer/demo/angular-demo.html

-Use the plugin on one or more HTML elements :
+Use the plugin with one or more HTML elements :

 HTML markup :